ilgrad/pylearn-epac/doc/source/introduction.rst

 Easily building machine learning workflow that can be executed in sequential order or in parallel.

 To quick start with eapc, here is a simple example to do an embarrassing machine learning computing: permutation, cross-validation, and LDA classification.
+We will introduce more details and examples in tutorials_.

-We will introduce more details and examples in :doc:`examples.rst`.
+.. _tutorials: ./tutorials.html

 ::

    from sklearn import datasets
-   from sklearn.lda import LDA
+   from sklearn.svm import LinearSVC as SVM
    X, y = datasets.make_classification(n_samples=12, n_features=10,
                                     n_informative=2)
    # Permutations + Cross-validation